 The 3 factors that make a VMI system

 Vendor managed inventory is characterized by three main factors that help distinguish this approach from other inventory management methods.
-The following are the qualities that make a VMI system what it is, and what set it apart from the rest of the crowd.
+The following qualities make a VMI system what it is, and what set it apart from the rest of the crowd.

 1. Vendor-controlled inventory management

 While most inventory management puts business owners (and their team) in control of product movement, a VMI system is one where inventory is vendor-controlled.
-What this means is, it’s the vendors who are paying close attention to where products are within the supply chain, and they’re the ones who keep an eye on when it’s time to place replenishment orders.
+What this means is that it’s the vendors who are paying close attention to where products are within the supply chain, and they’re the ones who keep an eye on when it’s time to place replenishment orders.

 2. Vendor-controlled reordering and stock keeping

 Reordering and stock keeping are time-consuming responsibilities for businesses of all sizes.
-But for companies who use a VMI system, these tasks are vendor-controlled, which can free up several hours in the day.
-In this scenario, it’s the vendor’s job to take initiative with reorder points and to guarantee there’s enough (but not too much) stock on the shelves.
+But for companies using a VMI system, these tasks are vendor-controlled, which can free up several hours in the day.
+In this scenario, it’s the vendor’s job to take the initiative with reorder points and to guarantee there’s enough (but not too much) stock on the shelves.

 3. Business and vendor information sharing

-Maintaining optimum inventory levels with a VMI system, it requires a great deal of information sharing between the business and their vendor.
-This typically looks like giving suppliers visibility into inventory counts at customer (or distributor) locations, and offering a look into customer demand to help solidify the vendor’s manufacturing planning.
+Maintaining optimum inventory levels with a VMI system requires a great deal of information sharing between the business and its vendor.
+This typically looks like giving suppliers visibility into inventory counts at customer (or distributor) locations and offering a look into customer demand to help solidify the vendor’s manufacturing planning.

 Why do so many large businesses use VMI?

 These days many large businesses use the advantages of vendor managed inventory in their business model to help reduce costs and to stop storing overstocked items.
-An effective VMI model offers serious supply chain optimization and takes away a lot of unnecessary stress, because it’s the vendors who are in charge of making sure customers have access to what they want, when they want it.
+An effective VMI model offers serious supply chain optimization and takes away a lot of unnecessary stress because the vendors are in charge of ensuring customers have access to what they want, when they want it.